Majdi-Aref/mildew-detector/README.md

 - Hypothesis
   - Detection of early stages of powdery mildew infection in cherry leaves would help a business to take action to control this disease before it spreads to a large number of trees.
 - Validation
-  - This program is more capable than humans in detecting signs of powdery mildew in cherry leaves, which enables a business to adopt prevention and early treatment measures.
+  - This program is more capable than humans in detecting signs of powdery mildew in cherry leaves, which empowers a business to adopt valuable prevention and early treatment measures.

 # 4. Rationale to map the business requirements to the data visualizations and machine learning tasks